Autologous Stem Cell Transplant or Bone Marrow Transplant

 What types of cancer is this therapy used for?

-Autologous transplants are used to treat a number of different cancers, including leukemias, myelodysplastic syndrome, multiple myeloma, Hodgkin's disease, non-Hodgkin’s lymphoma, testicular cancer and neuroblastoma, among others.
+Autologous transplants (also called “auto transplant” for short) are used to treat a number of different cancers, including leukemias, myelodysplastic syndrome, multiple myeloma, Hodgkin's disease, non-Hodgkin’s lymphoma, testicular cancer and neuroblastoma, among others.

 How do we collect these cells?

-Healthcare providers soon found that giving the patient a medication called granulocyte colony stimulating factor, or GCSF, would stimulate the stem cells to be released from the bone marrow and into the blood stream.
+In recent years, healthcare providers found that giving the patient a medication called granulocyte colony stimulating factor, or GCSF, would stimulate (rev up) the stem cells to be released from the bone marrow and into the blood stream.
 Using a blood test, they could tell how many cells were circulating in the blood stream.
-Once the number was high enough, the patient would go to the pheresis department at the hospital to have the cells removed: this procedure is known as "apheresis."
+Once the number was high enough, the patient would go to the pheresis department at the hospital to have the cells removed.
+This procedure is known as "apheresis.”
+The use of apheresis eliminated the need to remove stem cells from bone marrow in the OR.

 The cells could be removed using either a catheter in the chest wall or 2 large intravenous (IV) catheters, one placed in each arm.
-Blood would be taken out of the patient, be circulated through the pheresis machine to remove the stem cells, and then the rest of the blood would be returned to the patient.
-The cells would be frozen in the same DMSO preservative as is used for bone marrow; cryopreservation is necessary because the cells must be harvested months in advance of the transplant treatment.
+Blood would be taken out of the patient, circulated through the pheresis machine to remove the stem cells, and then the rest of the blood would be returned to the patient.
+The cells would be frozen in the same DMSO preservative as is used for bone marrow; preserving the cells on ice, called “cryopreservation” is necessary because the cells must be removed (“harvested”) months before the actual transplant.
 During the collection, the patient may experience tingling or numbness around their lips.
 This is caused by a loss of calcium and can usually be resolved by eating some calcium tablets.

 What do we mean by "transplant"?